abdoulayeYATERA/systemd-service-watcher/README.md

 ## What it is and what it does

-System service watcher is a simple script that send notifications(emails) periodically if a there are failed services.
+System service watcher is a simple script that send notifications(emails) periodically if there are failed services.

 ## How to use it